ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Malate has a higher bioavailability tier (good (S2)) compared to Oxide (low (S4 — basic)), meaning more of the active compound reaches the bloodstream per dose unit.

-Malate carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist in the FormulaForge formulary.
-Oxide carries a bioavailability tier of S4 (low (S4 — basic)) and is classified as T4 Mapped.
+Malate carries a bioavailability tier of S2 (good (S2)) and is classified as Secondary Form in the FormulaForge formulary.
+Oxide carries a bioavailability tier of S4 (low (S4 — basic)) and is classified as Mapped Form.

 Magnesium Malate combines magnesium with malic acid, a key intermediate in the Krebs cycle.
 This synergy supports ATP production and has been studied for fibromyalgia and fatigue.
 It is absorbed approximately 4x better than Magnesium Oxide with none of the GI distress.